BBaysinger/bb-portfolio/docs/environment-variables.md

 - Local development should rely on unprefixed keys (e.g., `PUBLIC_SERVER_URL`, `MONGODB_URI`).
 These stay in `.env` / `.env.local` and never leave your machine.
 - Per-profile overrides live in `.github-secrets.private.<profile>.json5`.
 Each profile reuses the same key names (no prefixes) so scripts can treat `FRONTEND_URL`, `MONGODB_URI`, etc., uniformly regardless of environment.
 - We intentionally avoid sprawling “compatibility” envs; when the backend needs a value, it fails fast with a helpful error instead of silently massaging inputs.
-- Legacy `LOCAL_*` keys are still read as a short-term fallback, but new configuration should stick to the simplified convention.
+- The historical `LOCAL_*` prefixes have been removed; every profile (including local) now uses the same canonical key names.

 ## Key Variables